 It is understood Benton was a late addition to the line up and that BET were also hoping to get Morris Day to appear.
 Day, however, was in London performing two shows with The Time at the Hammersmith Apollo, 24 and 25 June as the headline act for Prince: A Tribute, a charity event hosted by Autism Rocks.
 The Time played their first shows in the UK since the early 1980s and were joined by Larry Graham and CeeLo Green.
 Larry was particularly emotional, recounting the first time he met Prince and covered hits such as Purple Rain, Baby I’m A Star, and 1999.
 Among his own hits CeeLo also performed Prince tracks, Diamonds And Pearls and The Beautiful Ones.
 The event closed with all the performers returning to the stage behind Prince’s symbol microphone spotlit in purple lights and with Purple Rain playing.
 It was a touching experience both for the performers and the audience.
 Prince played his final ever UK show for the charity at KoKo in Camden, London on 2 February 2015 (his second in aid of Autism Rocks, the first having taken place on 20 May 2014).

-Other news tagged: TributesMore articles
+This article is tagged: TributesMore articles

 TIDAL expands catalogue to mark Prince's 58th birthday